ekunitsa/webpack5/README.md

 - cleaning all comments in the final assembly
 - auto-cleaning the dist directory before the build
 - automatic generation of avif \ webp formats from images (by default all images + "?as=..." syntax for sass)
-- url path to images from the current sass file (not from style.sass)
+- url path to images from the current sass file (not from style.sass) after @import
 - svg sprites generation (settings.sprite.active: true | false in webpack.config.js)

 ### The final build looks like a directory tree: